Here are some of the questions we are commonly asked about the trip. Click on the question to see the answers.

 In retrospect, not really.
 The road is fantastic--smooth and flat--and we had a gentle tailwind with us most of the time, so doing 150 kilometers or more a day was pretty easy.
 In Western Sahara there are service stations no more than every 100 kilometers, so you can fill up with water at least daily.
 In Mauritania there are tent rest stops along they way where you can get water and food.

 We hardly ever buy bottled water (last time was in Senegal, I think).
 Normally we get our water from village wells that are meant to provide potable water for the local population--these have usually been constructed with the help of an NGO.
 When we have to get our water from an open well or river we always purify it with Micro-Pure drops.
 We don't carry a filter.
-In cities we drink the tap water, often without treating it.
-So far, we haven't run into any problems.
+In cities we fill our bottles from the tap water, often without treating it.
+So far, we haven't run into any serious problems.
+See the resources section Staying Healthy for more information.

 For non meat-eaters, finding food is one of the biggest challenges of travel in Africa.
 Breakfast is usually Quaker Oats with powdered milk and raisins.
 We stock up on these when we hit a major town because imported food isn't available everywhere.
 Lunch we usually find on the road.
 Sometimes it's rice and sauce or beans.
 This is usually served up in a roadside hut.
 Often there's just manioc and some sort of meat and then we're in a bind.
 Or maybe there's nothing in the villages we pass.
 If we're lucky we've still got a supply of Laughing Cow cheese and some bread to tide us over.
 Biscuits can usually be found even in the most out of the way places, so we can get some sugar at least.
 In most of West Africa, women sell a variety of dishes at small stands in the evening.
 This is a nice atmosphere--starlight and hurricane lamps and normally some good company with the locals.
 Real restaurants with menus are rare.
 When we cook, it's usually spaghetti with a tomato sauce.
 Unfortunately, vegetables are hard to come by in the markets.
 Sometimes there are aubergines, usually a few tomatoes or carrots, avocados in certain areas, maybe some potatoes if we're extremely lucky, onions but rarely anything else.